-Benchmark: Russell 1000 Value Index.
+Benchmark: MSCI Value Index.
 Used for determining financial and ESG outperformance, and for risk monitoring.

 Portfolio holdings: The sub-fund is actively managed.
-It mainly invests in equities of companies in the United States of America.
-The sub-fund may or may not hedge currency risk at the portfolio level, at the discretion of the investment manager.
+It mainly invests in equities of companies in Europe.
+The sub-fund may or may not hedge currency risk at portfolio level, at the discretion of the investment manager.
 The sub-fund uses derivatives to reduce various risks (hedging), manage the portfolio more efficiently, and gain exposure (long or short) to various assets, markets or other investment opportunities.

-Management Process: In actively managing the sub-fund, the investment manager uses a quantitative research and fundamental analysis to identify companies that appear to be undervalued relative to their potential (bottom-up approach).
+Management Process: In actively managing the sub-fund, the investment manager uses a combination of market and fundamental analysis to identify companies that appear to be undervalued relative to their potential (top-down and bottom-up approach).
 The sub-fund is mainly exposed to the issuers of the benchmark, however, the management of the sub-fund is discretionary, and will invest in issuers not included in the benchmark.
 The sub-fund monitors risk exposure in relation to the benchmark however the extent of deviation from the benchmark is expected to be significant.